Corn Post Mixed Thursday Close

-Corn futures posted mixed action on Thursday, with nearby July up 2 cents and other contracts 1 to 3 cents lower.
+Corn price action is trading with contracts down 1 to 2 ¼ cents across most contracts on Friday morning.
+Futures posted mixed action on Thursday, with nearby July up 2 cents and other contracts 1 to 3 cents lower.
+Preliminary open interest from Thursday showed short covering in July, down 7,425 contracts, with the rest seeing an increase of 7,862.
 The front month CmdtyView national average Cash Corn price was up 2 1/2 cents at $4.36 1/4.
+The market will be closed on Monday for Memorial Day, as well as the government reports delayed, with a normal 7:00 pm CDT open on Monday.

 International Grains Council data showed world corn production for the 2025/26 marketing year up 3 MMT, as stocks for that MY were up the same to 284 MMT.